Canadian Iaido Association

 2017 President Denton Hewgill Sensei and Manager of Finance Chris Tooley Sensei restructured and strengthened the CIA in accordance with the British Columbia non-profit societies act.

-2015 The CIA was further approved by Kantō Chiku Renmei of the ZNIR to be able to receive all the main benefits as a Shibu (division) in Japan.
+2015 The CIA was further approved by Kantō Chiku Renmei of the ZNIR to be able to receive all the main benefits as a sub Shibu (division) in Japan.
 The CIA is the first and to date the only foreign association officially in the ZNIR.

 2014 The CIA officially became a recognized Kyōkai (association) in the Kantō Chiku Renmei of the ZNIR.
 See the notes in the CIA structure diagram.
 The CIA was the first foreign association to join the ZNIR in its long history.
 This new status was achieved after considerable effort by Itoh Sensei supported by Kato Sensei, Tanida Sensei, and several other influential Sensei in Japan.